Antolius/deployments-and-disasters/design.md

 Examples of tools for commands:

-* git, Jenkins, Artifactory for CI related stuff
+* Git, Jenkins, Artifactory for CI related stuff
 * Docker, Kubernetes for deploy related operation
-* Programming language for implementation changes
+* Programming languages for implementation changes
 * Redis, RabbitMQ, SQL for data management

 Each list can include proprietary technologies used in real world scenarios.
 Listing tools will enable players to discover troubleshooting options they haven't previously considered (`Improve`).

-Depending on your players interest, tool proficiency ca be predefined in their profiles or individually defined by players themselves.
+Depending on your players interest, tool proficiency can be predefined in their profiles or individually defined by players themselves.
 This option could improve engagement (`Scale`).

 DM should assign each action a difficulty.
 Players, while considering which actions to pick and how to allocate their shared dice, should check the difficulty.
 For assigning difficulty it should suffice to categorize actions into easy, medium and hard category which should, on average, be solvable with 1, 2 or 3 dice by a player with tool proficiency.
 More precisely: